Skip to main content

 Scotland’s stunning landscapes, lochs, islands and mountains combine to form a country that’s as unique as it is beautiful.
 Where else could you explore 709 islands, while drinking over 130 different types of whisky?
 Tee off on scenic courses in the birthplace of golf and watch men in kilts play tug o’war?
 Or listen to the sound of bagpipes, alongside tales of a monster in a loch, a real-life Macbeth and a national Braveheart?

 They’re not the only characters you’ll meet here.
 See Scotland’s film-star good looks on a set-jetting jaunt through sweeping glens and mighty castles, immortalised in Harry Potter, James Bond and Outlander.
+Step into history with a tour of Glasgow Cathedral, a haunting backdrop to The Batman and Guillermo del Toro’s Frankenstein, or fall in love with Edinburgh on a stroll up Arthur’s Seat, like the stars of One Day.

 Capital city